malramsay64/phd-thesis/05_Crystal_Melting/results.md

-The melting point $T_m$ is the temperature at which the rate of crystal growth is the same as the rate of melting
+The melting point $T_m$ is the temperature at which the rate of crystal growth is the same as the rate of melting---the equilibrium state.
----the equilibrium state.
 Typically the melting rate is the temperature at which the measurement of the growth rate crosses from negative (melting) to positive (growth).